graker/quicktel_sms/README.md

 Supported features:
  - config page with login, password and remaining balance
  - HTTP/HTTPS protocol implementation
+ - Sender field support (you have to register sender in the service prior to use)
- - send SMS to one or multiple recipients using quicktel_sms_send() function.
+ - Send SMS to one or multiple recipients using quicktel_sms_send() function.